 Parents may worry about how well their child is learning language.
 Before worrying, remember that children learn at different speeds.
 Some are slow to speak, others are quick.
 Temperaments are different too: some children are quieter, others like to talk.

 In this section, we will try to answer the most common questions from parents about language.

-It’s best to put yourself at your child’s level so he can see your face when you speak..
+It’s best to be at the same level as your child so he can see your face when you speak.

 How should I speak to my child?

 Use simple words and short sentences that are not much longer than your child’s.
 Speak more slowly and repeat what you say often.
 Your child will no doubt come up with words like “wawa” for water, “woof-woof” for dog, and “banket” for blanket.
 Help him learn the right words.
 When he says “wawa,” offer “Yes, water.”

 You can also use words and sentences to describe what you and your child are doing.
 As he grows, you will naturally adapt to his level.

 He doesn’t talk; what do I do?

 It’s important not to pressure your child.
 Keep your interaction enjoyable.
 Try these strategies to get him to express himself:

 - Create funny situations that will interest him.
 For example, pretend to try to put his boots on your feet, or pretend to fall asleep when you’re playing with him.